Red Line (Namibia): Removing the line

 Livestock north of the Red Lines may not be sold overseas, while farmers in the South can sell their meat anywhere.
 Furthermore, even to access markets in South Africa and the rest of Namibia, animals from north of the fence must be quarantined for 21 days, raising the cost of their marketing.
-Subsequently, animals are usually slaughtered and sold without crossing the VCF.
+Subsequently, animals are usually slaughtered and sold without crossing the veterinary cordon fence.
 The issues of the red line restrictions have become controversial amidst a 2008 meat market boom.
 Since the Independence of Namibia in the 1990s, the government has been fighting to remove the Red Line and allow prosperity in these regions.
-It has been working to build infrastructure, deconcentrate farms and promote the building of farms on virgin lands.
+The aim is to build infrastructure, deconcentrate farms and promote the building of farms on virgin lands.
 Since this line has been deeply embedded in political and historical issues, the government has proposed uprooting it to the Angolan border.
-This has some concerned that the disease will spread to uninfected areas but areas like Kunene have not had outbreaks in over 30 years and are advocating for this line movement.
-There were three outbreaks of foot and mouth disease in Namibia in 2020, all north of the line, the first on 8 August and second on 13 August 2020 in the Caprivi, and the third in the Oshikoto Region on 28 December.
+This has caused some concern that the disease will spread to uninfected areas, although areas like Kunene have not had outbreaks in over 30 years and are advocating for this line movement.
+There were three outbreaks of foot and mouth disease in Namibia in 2020, all north of the line, the first on 8 August and the second on 13 August in the Caprivi.
+The third occurred in the Oshikoto Region on 28 December.